 Generally, marinara sauce may be a bit chunkier than other kinds of sauces because the tomatoes are crushed not pureed.

-Ingredients are key for the best flavor in marinara sauce.
+What ingredients are key for the best flavor in marinara sauce?

 Dried herbs or fresh herbs for red sauce?

 Honestly it depends on how you make the sauce.

 This recipe is slow cooked in a crock pot for 8 to 10 hours.

 Fresh herbs don’t hold up with that kind of cooking.

 In fact, fresh basil can turn bitter when you cook it in the slow cooker for that long.

 According to Fine Cooking, the slow cooker is the perfect cooking environment to really allow the flavors of the dried herbs to develop.